reedmusic/exercises/jazz/cool/cool1.md

 	<details>Modern Jazz Quartet</details>

-3. Find the name of the drummer.
+3. Find the name of their drummer 1944–1955 (actually not present for this album).

 	<details>Kenny Clarke</details>